 The Council on Social Work Education (CSWE) is a nonprofit national association representing more than 2,500 members as well as graduate and undergraduate programs.
 The CSWE is recognized by the Council of Higher Education Accreditation as the only accrediting agency for social work education in the U.S.

 When you enroll in an accredited social work degree program, you can be confident in the quality of your coursework, assessments, and criteria for graduation meet the highest standards.
-CSWE accreditation is as rigorous for MSW online programs as it is for campus-based programs, meaning you can choose either approach with the confidence that you’ll receive a top-quality social work education.
+CSWE accreditation is as rigorous for its online programs as it is for campus-based programs, meaning you can choose either approach with the confidence that you’ll receive a top-quality social work education.

-Walden University’s Bachelor of Social Work (BSW) and Master of Social Work (MSW) program is accredited by the Council on Social Work Education (CSWE), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
+Walden University’s Bachelor of Social Work (BSW) and Master of Social Work (MSW) programs are accredited by the Council on Social Work Education (CSWE), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
 CSWE's Commission on Accreditation is responsible for developing accreditation standards that define competent preparation for professional social workers and ensuring that social work programs meet these standards.

-The minimum academic credential required to obtain licensure to practice as a social worker in many states is successful completion of a Bachelor of Social Work (BSW) or Master of Social Work (MSW) from a program accredited by the Council on Social Work Education (CSWE).
-Walden University’s MSW program is accredited by CSWE.
+The minimum academic credential required to obtain licensure to practice as a social worker in many states is successful completion of a Bachelor of Social Work (BSW) or Master of Social Work (MSW) program that is accredited by the Council on Social Work Education (CSWE).
+Walden University’s BSW and MSW programs are accredited by CSWE.
 State licensing boards are responsible for regulating the practice of social work, and each state has its own academic, licensure, and certification requirements.

 Walden recommends that students consult the appropriate social work licensing board in the state in which they plan to practice to determine the specific academic requirements for licensure.
 Walden enrollment advisors can provide information relating to the state-by-state requirements for licensure.
 However, it remains the individual’s responsibility to understand, evaluate, and comply with all licensing requirements for the state in which he or she intends to practice.
 Walden makes no representations or guarantee that completion of its coursework or programs will permit an individual to achieve state licensure, authorization, endorsement, or other state credential as a social worker.